emre/beem_tutorials/02_Beneficiaries/02_Beneficiaries.md

 As you can see from the output, beneficiaries are actually set in the ```CommentOption``` operation.
 We basically push two operations (```Comment``` and ```CommentOption``` in one transaction to set beneficiaries.

 **Note:** ```'weight': 1000``` means that %10 of the author rewards.
 Steem blockchain uses same weight convention on blockchain code.
-Just divide by 100 and get the value in percent when you see weight in any operation.
+Just divide by 100 and get the value in percent when you see the weight in any operation.

 <center><img src="https://cdn.steemitimages.com/DQmTJhACJszmSbb15VaaU2rExopefKAhoiFJswvj6pFUND3/Screen%20Shot%202018-06-23%20at%207.56.57%20PM.png"></center>